 Choline is an essential precursor of acetylcholine.
 It also helps in the production of lipotropic agents which converts fats into useful products and aids in the production of HDL (good) cholesterol.
 100 % natural choline bound to tartaric acid, making it easier to absorb.

-Buy Choline supplement, Mind Power Rx or Eyesight Rx
+Buy Choline supplement, Mind Power Rx brain enhancer or Eyesight Rx for better

 Dosage: One capsule two or three times a week or a portion of a capsule more often.